gaehlerm/SoftwareEngineering/README.md

 ```
 ## Drawbacks of Inheritance

-Implementation inheritance comes with several issues and should therefore be avoided whenever possible.
-In the C++ Core Guidelines, there are at least a dozen points to consider when working with implementation inheritance [C++ Core Guidelines explained (Rainer Grimm)].
+Implementation inheritance comes with several issues and should be avoided.
+In the C++ Core Guidelines, there are at least a dozen points to consider when working with implementation inheritance [C++ Core Guidelines explained].
 More modern languages like Go and Rust don't even support implementation inheritance. [https://golangbot.com/inheritance/]

 ### Tight Coupling

 The most obvious problem with implementation inheritance is that we may create very long inheritance chains.
 I once read an article about a piece of code that had 10 levels of inheritance.
 It turned out to be absolutely disastrous.
 There is hardly any stronger coupling between code than in inheritance.
-It was impossible to apply any changes or remove all the inheritance.
+It was impossible to apply any changes nor to remove all the inheritance.
 The inheritance structure resembled a tree, with its roots entangling all the surrounding code.
 The code lost all its fluffiness and became solid as a rock.

-One of the main issues here is that all levels of inheritance have access to the variables at the base level.
-The variables and methods are not sorted.
-They are just there.
-Meanwhile, with composition, you only need to consider the location of variables within the class.
-This clarification helps identify the origin of a variable and likely deters you from delving into objects nested deeply in the hierarchy, unless you intentionally choose to do so.
-Therefore, one can say that composition properly implements encapsulation, while inheritance does not.

-Furthermore, I consider the widespread use of implementation inheritance as an outdated dogma.
+I consider the widespread use of implementation inheritance as an outdated dogma.
 It is your responsibility to write code that is easy to understand.
 Don't let yourself get bothered by someone saying that a `sheep` is an `animal` and you should, therefore, use inheritance.
 It will almost certainly not improve the code, so you can conclude the discussion.
 You are probably developing a model of a `sheep` that doesn't need to know about `animals`.
 You have to be pragmatic.
 If a `sheep` does not need to be aware of the `Animal` class, there is no justification for it to inherit from it.

 ### Inheritance is Error-Prone

 There are several other issues with inheritance.
-This is already evident from Michael Feathers' book "Working Effectively with Legacy Code," where he provides numerous examples that he aimed to refactor.
+This is already evident from Michael Feathers' book "Working Effectively with Legacy Code", where he provides numerous examples that he aimed to refactor.
 In about half of the cases, there were issues with inheritance or global variables because these things can come out of nowhere.
 It's just too easy to create bugs with inheritance.
 One misspelled function will not override the base class function as intended, potentially creating a bug.
 Even if you delete a function from a derived class, the code will still compile because of the presence of the base class function.
 Meanwhile, without inheritance, you would get a compiler error for pretty much any kind of typo.

 Though it has to be said that with the `override` keyword or attribute, this problem has been resolved in some programming languages like C++ and Java.
 Still, I would recommend avoiding the use of inheritance and always using `override` when necessary to prevent nasty bugs.

 ### Obscure code

 Additionally, there is a problem with variables inherited from the base class.
 These are nearly as detrimental as global variables.
 One doesn't know where they come from.
 Imagine a variable obtained from 10 levels of inheritance.
 And there are dozens of methods that can modify them.
 This is absolutely terrifying.
 With composition, on the other hand, you would have to dig your way through all the variables.
 This seems like a drawback at first sight, but it turns out to be a distinct advantage as you always know exactly where you are in the instance chain.
 For this reason, it is generally not recommended to nest inheritance, and I recommend using composition instead.
 And honestly, I don't see why inheritance should be used at all, except for defining interfaces.
-Code reuse can be better implemented using composition or functions.
+Code reuse can be better implemented using composition or simple functions.

 ### Implementation

 The implementation of inheritance can be a complex task, especially for some of the early OO programming languages like C++.
 In the early days, compilers struggled to handle many tasks.
 The danger was very high that a programmer created very subtle bugs.
 Even today, it is still challenging to use inheritance correctly in some programming languages.
 Implementing inheritance in C++ requires a considerable amount of knowledge and care to prevent bugs.
 It is fragile.
 Avoid fragile code.
-If you follow my advice and avoid using inheritance, you won't have to deal with such technicalities.

 // get a better image without copyright restrictions.
 <img src=images/diamond.jpg width="400">